It was my last meal in Vietnam a few months ago which I still remember all of!!!

 Although I started the idea, I also had my doubts about it before purchasing the flight’s ticket.
 I felt the guilt of being selfish by leaving my loved ones at home in order to enjoy my own holiday which we would normally do as a whole.
 However, I also considered that the only opportunity in the entire of my life of coming home alone was really good to be with my immediate family.
 I was thinking of my parents, who are nearly in their eighties, that they are always so looking forward to seeing their daughter since she emigrated from Vietnam ten years ago.
 Additionally, I wasn’t sure what the situation would be later, what if I would not be available next year as I may have already joined the nursing course which will be really busy.
 I had a lot of thinking “should or shouldn’t?”
 Fortunately, my husband was supportive and encouraged me to go ahead if it was what I wanted to do.
 Besides, my mother in law was generous to agree to look after the kids while I was away.
 I arranged with the school about the new carer for the kids, so mom could be able to pick them up after school.
 When all things considered had been sorted, there were no more excuses to delay.
 I was so delighted to inform my relatives about the surprise “I was coming home soon!”

 We never know what our future will be.
-I was so excited to organize about the trip and counted down to the take-off date.
+I was so excited to organise about the trip and counted down to the take-off date.
 Unfortunately, the unfriendly virus corona came along in Vietnam just a few days before I headed to Auckland airport.
 Despite my family’s desire to have me, nevertheless, they sent me loads of texts convincing me to cancel the trip because of the newly discovered creature which put me in a semi decision to make.
 Going or staying?
 Again I felt tortured as I was before booking the flights and I couldn’t get my head around.
 I had only two days to make a decision among all the factors.
 Firstly, I had already arranged things in New Zealand and had taken leave of work.
 Secondly, both my husband and I weren’t sure if the virus alerts were too dangerous to destroy my dream as they hadn’t attacked in New Zealand yet, therefore both of us just had few fears about this.
 We were brainstorming and thinking rationally, checking the updating from the news but it was nothing here.
 We didn’t ignore the family’s concerns, but we hope it might just be a scam and Vietnamese people probably overreacted.
 Finally, the air flight wouldn’t return my ticket’s money as it was a non-refundable one and also because the government didn’t have any declaration of not allowing me to fly overseas.
 It was my risks to take if I decided to go, otherwise, the tickets would be cancelled at my own costs.
 My husband suggested me to continue as planned.
 He was also advised me to take extra cautious during travel such as washing hands, avoiding contact with strangers, wearing masks.
 So, off I went.

 Communications to both of the family in New Zealand and Vietnam were my priority at every step during flying as well as in transiting.
 Eventually, I arrived safely to Ho Chi Minh airport at midnight while mom and dad together with my siblings, friend were waiting to pick me up.
 In order to avoid the expose of virus from the crowd, we quickly drove off to our hometown which was about an hour drive up north.
 Even I felt exhausted from the pressures, it was special to sit next to my mom in the car.
 I noticed that she couldn’t stop cuddling me as if I am still a baby.